yashlala/yashlala.com/content/posts/yale-vpn-linux.md

 EDIT: Some readers have had difficulties with the setup process.
 I'll add two tips here, so you won't run into the same issues.

-Firstly: Your browser will need access to the current `DISPLAY` or `WAYLAND_DISPLAY` to open a window.
-Unfortunately, `sudo` doesn't pass environment variables to `openconnect` by default -- so remember to use `sudo -E openconnect` instead.
+Firstly: Your browser will need access to the `DISPLAY` or `WAYLAND_DISPLAY` variables to open a window. `sudo` won't pass environment variables to `openconnect` by default -- so use something like `sudo -E openconnect` instead.

 Secondly: Running `openconnect` as root will start your browser as root.
 This may put you in a situation where: